cobbler/cobbler/docs/user-guide/building-isos.rst

   you should really consider using a tmpfs for performance.
 * ``--profiles``: Modify the profiles Cobbler builds ISOs for.
 If this is omitted, ISOs for all profiles will be built.
 * ``--xorrisofs-opts``: The options which are passed to xorriso additionally to the above shown.
+* ``--esp``: Explicitly specify the EFI System Partition (ESP).
+The default is to attempt to search for ESP, and generate one if an ESP cannot be found.

 Building standalone ISOs
 ########################